- Docs Home

 - You cannot add a stored generated column through

-. - You can neither convert a stored generated column to a normal column through the
+ALTER TABLE. - You can neither convert a stored generated column to a normal column through the

-statement nor convert a normal column to a stored generated column. - You cannot modify the expression of a stored generated column through the
+ALTER TABLEstatement nor convert a normal column to a stored generated column. - You cannot modify the expression of a stored generated column through the

-statement. - Not all JSON functions are supported;
+ALTER TABLEstatement. - Not all JSON functions are supported;

 - Currently, the generated column index replacement rule is valid only when the generated column is a virtual generated column.
 It is not valid on the stored generated column, but the index can still be used by directly using the generated column itself.